ginstrom/intelligence-horizon-novel/cline_docs/chapterOutline.md

 - **First Failures:** Early cases where his intervention attempts fail to prevent Crossings, including lightly augmented individuals
 - **Marcus's Resistance:** His friend's principled rejection of augmentation, believing it dangerous
 - **Research Partnership:** Working together to understand the phenomenon they helped create
-- **Time Pressure:** Growing awareness that more people are approaching dangerous thresholds, including the millions of lightly augmented
+- **Time Pressure:** Growing awareness that more people are approaching dangerous thresholds, including the billions of lightly augmented
 - **Investigation Methods:** Elias's scientific approach to studying the Crossing phenomenon across the entire augmentation spectrum

 ### Thematic Focus